 Help with emotional problems

-5 Step Emergency Action Plan for a speedy recovery
+5 Step Emergency Action Plan for getting over the crisis

 Reach out to someone you trust in your immediate environment right now.
 Failing that, contact either of these organisations:

 - Samaritans - USA

 - International Suicide Prevention Directory